5 Must-See Style Tips for Short & Hefty Men

 If you need a guide as to how your clothing should fit, a general rule of thumb is to look at photos of models wearing gear for a specific brand.
 More often than not, you’ll find that the model is wearing a top that ends right below the belt loop and pants that stop right at the ankle area.

-Tip 3: Wear Darker and Block Colors
+Style Tip 3: Wear Darker and Block Colors

 In the realm of fashion, it’s a well-known fact that wearing darker and block colors (as in color-blocking) has the positive effect of streamlining your body, making you look slimmer in appearance (without hitting the gym!).
 Colors like dark blue and black are always great choices.
 Another great option for a slimming effect is to wear block colors, which basically means to wear separate blocks of colors with each other.
 For example, opting for a lighter top and darker bottoms bring more emphasis to the torso, making your legs look longer and slimmer.

-Tip 4: Avoid Horizontal Lines
+Style Tip 4: Horizontal Lines Make You Look Fat

 Following the trend of visual “tricks”, another thing to note is that you should avoid horizontal lines in your clothing at all costs.
 Horizontal lines lead the eye to the widest parts of your body – usually the hips and stomach region – thus causing you to look wider and shorter than you really are.
 Vertical lines, on the other hand, draw the eye upward and downward which causes a slimming effect and makes you look taller.

-Tip 5: Buy Clothes from Specialty Shops + Brands
+Style Tip 5: Buy Clothes from Specialty Shops + Brands

 If all else fails and you’re left throwing in the fashion towel, you’re in luck.
 There are several apparel companies out there that actually cater to short & fat men specifically, such as yourself.
 These clothing brands and stores offer exactly what you’d expect: clothing that is shorter and wider, not overly baggy, and fitted to these gentlemen’s specific needs.
 Most of these brands and shops are available online as well (such as Peter Manning), so finding and buying the clothing isn’t that hard of a task.
 It certainly beats walking around with parachute pants and a shirt that could also pass as a dress.